Slovakia Job Interview

 Be aware that the same keywords you used in your CV will be the foundation for your job interviews.
 Not only you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.

-Remember, how you dress is the one of the most important parts of not being hired.
+Remember, how you dress is the one of the most important parts of not being hired for available jobs.
 So, check the Slovakia dress code

 Be prepared for two to four job interviews in Slovakia.
 Psychological tests are sometimes used.
 Assessment Centers are only used with the large multinational firms, which often use similar selection procedures for their worldwide recruitment.